FedeG/django-react-workshop/docs/en/master.md

 docker exec -it workshopjs npm install yarn --global docker exec -it workshopjs yarn install
 ```
-#### Note: in the event there will already be an all-inclusive image.

 ### Install without docker
 ```bash